Skip to content

 3. Enter the application ID;

-4. Select the application integration method:
+4. Choose the application integration method:

 • Public DataWay: Directly receives RUM data without installing the DataKit collector.